 Why would you use Azure Site Recovery?
 Two primary reasons are most common: replication and migration.

 Replication protects you from a complete Azure region outage.
 It would take a catastrophic event for an entire region to go offline, but when you work in IT, you know that anything is possible.
-Even availability sets and availability zones, which we talked about in chapter 7, typically only protect you from a smaller outage within an Azure region.
+Even Availability Sets and Availability Zones, which we talked about in chapter 7, typically protect you only from a smaller outage within an Azure region.
 If the entire region goes down, your app will go down.
 With Site Recovery, your entire application environment, including virtual network resources, is replicated to a secondary Azure region.
 At the click of a button, that secondary location can be brought online and made active.
-Traffic can then route to this secondary location and begin to serve your customers.
-Figure 13.12 shows a high-level overview of how Azure Site Recovery protects your environment.
+Then traffic can route to this secondary location and begin to serve your customers.
+Figure 13.9 shows a high-level overview of how Azure Site Recovery protects your environment.